IntelligentMap/Cartographer/docs/examples.md

 {% include tutorial_link.html
 page="quick-start/"
 thumbnail="quick-start/thumbnail.png"
-title="Leaflet Quick Start Guide" description="A simple step-by-step guide that will quickly get you started with Leaflet basics, including setting up a Leaflet map (with Mapbox tiles) on your page, working with markers, polylines and popups, and dealing with events."
+title="Cartographer Quick Start Guide" description="A simple step-by-step guide that will quickly get you started with Cartographer basics, including setting up a Cartographer map (with Mapbox tiles) on your page, working with markers, polylines and popups, and dealing with events."
 %}

 {% include tutorial_link.html
 page="mobile/"
 thumbnail="mobile/thumbnail.png"
-title="Leaflet on Mobile"
+title="Cartographer on Mobile"
 description="In this tutorial, you'll learn how to create a fullscreen map tuned for mobile devices like iPhone, iPad or Android phones, and how to easily detect and use the current user location."
 %}